eve-spyglass/spyglass/README.md

  - An interactive map of Providence / Catch is provided.
 Systems on the map display real-time intel data as reported through intel channels.
  - Systems on the map display different color backgrounds as their alarms age, with text indicating how long ago the specific system was reported.
 Background color becomes red when a system is reported and lightens (red->orange->yellow->white) in the following intervals: 4min, 10min, 15min, and 25min.
  - Systems reported clear display on the map with a green background for 10 minutes.
  - Clicking on a specific system will display all messages bound on that system in the past 20 minutes.
-From there one can can set a system alarm, set the sytems clear or set it as the current system for one or more of your characters.
+From there one can can set a system alarm, set the systems clear or set it as the current system for one or more of your characters.
  - Clicking on a system in the intel channel (right hand column) causes it to be highlighted on the map with a blue background for 10 seconds.
- - The system where your character is currently located is highlighted on the map with an violet background automatically whenever a characater changes systems.
+ - The system where your character is currently located is highlighted on the map with an violet background automatically whenever a character changes systems.
  - Alarms can be set so that task-bar notifications are displayed when an intel report calls out a system within a specified number of jumps from your character(s).
 This can be configured from the task-bar icon.
  - The main window can be set up to remain "always on top" and be displayed with a specified level of transparency.
  - Ship names in the intel chat are marked blue.